MysteriousGuardian/Blackridge-CTF/chapters/4_smb.md

 By using Anna's login details, we've gotten access to the share:
 *Insert image of the share*

 Now that we have verified that only Anna can access the share (tried with another account, did not work), it's time to add the dummy files.
+To make this share realistic, I would need to put in a bit of junk files that represent company information.